-As the Callahan Foundation’s spring grant cycle opens for concept paper submissions, keep these four basics in mind when crafting your application.
-The Callahan Foundation is now accepting concept paper submissions for the 2017 spring grant cycle.
+As the Callahan Foundation’s grant cycle opens for concept paper submissions, keep these four basics in mind when crafting your application.
+Twice yearly, the Callahan Foundation accepts concept paper submissions for spring and fall grant cycles.
 Northeast Ohio nonprofit organizations with a focus on higher education, the arts and social services are encouraged to apply.
 Funding is offered to eligible nonprofits that demonstrate superior leadership and create value for those in need.
 As you craft your concept paper, remember to review the full requirements, and consider these four tips for a successful application: Clearly state the focus.
 Your concept paper is the initial gatekeeper and key to the grant application process.
 Write with clarity: make sure the message and intent is highly focused and the language is straightforward.
 Elaborate on the community you serve.
 Who does your organization serve, and how?
 Describe the population and how they benefit from your nonprofit’s services in detail.
 Conveying a thorough understanding of how your organization impacts communities enhances your application.
 Define the link.
 How does your organization or program fit the criteria required?
 Discuss how and why your nonprofit aligns with the ethos of the Callahan Foundation.
 Don’t forget the details.
 Make sure that you carefully read the application requirements.
 Adhere to the correct file formatting and content requirements laid out in the grant application guidelines.
 Remember to include contact information and a business mailing address!
-Deadline for initial concept paper submission is March 31,, 2017, after which a select number of concept papers will be invited via email to submit full proposals.
-Successful applicants will be notified of funding June 30, 2017.
+After each cycle’s concept paper submission deadline, a select number of concept papers will be invited via email to submit full proposals.
 Submissions for initial concept papers can be uploaded here.

-Callahan Foundation award recipient Legal Aid Society of Cleveland removes barriers to education for vulnerable and low-income families.
+Callahan Foundation grant recipient Legal Aid Society of Cleveland removes barriers to education for vulnerable and low-income families.
 When looking at the root causes of poverty, lack of education is both a cause and an effect.
-A direct correlation exists showing the longer a child spends in school, the less likely they are to be poor – and it’s the reason why legal advocacy ensuring children have access to good education is so important.
+A direct correlation exists showing the longer a child spends in school, the less likely they are to be poor and it’s the reason why legal advocacy ensuring children have access to good education is so important.
 “Federal law actually requires that all children get a free, public education,” says Melanie Shakarian, Esq., director of development and communications at the Legal Aid Society of Cleveland.
 The civil, nonprofit law firm provides advocacy for vulnerable and low-income families, and their children who may not be receiving the appropriate public education required under federal law.
 The organization, established in 1905 and with 134 branches across the US, operates one of its largest branches in Cleveland.
-Awarded $20,000 in Callahan Foundation’s 2016 Spring Funding Cycle, the Legal Aid Society’s “Access to Education” program has helped remove barriers to education for children through direct representation, community education and advocacy.
-In the past decade, education law has become a focused element of their practice, with two and a half full-time attorneys dedicated to the project.
+Awarded $20,000 in Callahan Foundation’s 2017 Spring Funding Cycle, the Legal Aid Society’s “Access to Education” program has helped remove barriers to education for children within and outside of schools through traditional education law and an innovative education-legal partnership with Near West Intergenerational School and Cleveland Metropolitan School District.
+In the past year, Legal Aid education attorneys helped low-income students obtain and receive special education services, correct individualized education programs (IEPs), and represented parents at disciplinary proceedings.
 “These are people who handle representing young children in school who are being denied services at their school,” says Shakarian.
 “It could be a child who has a disability who’s not provided an accommodation, maybe because they have a physical disability or mental health concern and they need an accommodation at their school.
-We could be representing a child who has been bullied and needs to be removed from their particular classroom or school because of the abuse they’re receiving.
-We’ll represent that child to make sure they get the services they’re entitled […]
+We could be representing a child who has been bullied and needs to be removed from their particular classroom or school […]